devops-kung-fu/bomber/README.md

 # Using OSV (the default provider) which does not require any credentials
 bomber scan spdx.sbom.json

-# Using a provider that requires credentials (ossindex, snyk)
+# Using a provider that requires credentials (ossindex)
 bomber scan --provider=xxx --username=xxx --token=xxx spdx-sbom.json
 ```
 If the provider finds vulnerabilities you'll see an output similar to the following: